 - The showroom, located on the top level, is your own private, grown-up playhouse, so if you don’t know exactly what you are shopping for, plan to spend some time here.
 This showroom is the best (and sometimes only) place to view assembled IKEA furniture.
 If you see something you want to purchase, the price tag will tell you where to find it.
 Record this info on your notepad.

-- The marketplace is where you will find IKEA decor accessories such as vases, pillows, curtains, fabric, dishes and rugs.
+- The marketplace is where you will find IKEA decor accessories such as vases, pillows, curtains, fabric, dishes, and rugs.

 - The self-serve warehouse is exactly that.
 This is where you will find the furniture that you viewed in the showroom, only now it is available for purchase.
 Use your notepad to find the correct aisle where the product is located.

 - The price tag at IKEA is your friend.
-Not only does it list colors, materials, sizes and other useful information, but also the shelf number where you can collect the item from the warehouse or a message to contact staff if you need to collect it at Furniture Pick-up.
+Not only does it list colors, materials, sizes and other useful information, but also the shelf number where you can collect the item from the warehouse or send a message to contact the staff if you need to collect it at Furniture Pick-up.

 - Kid’s play and sometimes eat free at IKEA, but if leaving your children with strangers is not your thing, children seem to enjoy shopping at IKEA also.
 (You’ll find toddlers to teens frolicking throughout the store.)